-The Group manufactures and sells machinery.
+The Company manufactures and sells machinery.
 Sales are recognized when control of the goods is transferred to the customer and the goods are delivered to the customers.
-The main product of the Group is high-end machinery and revenue is recognized based on the consideration stated in the contract.
+The main product of the Company is high-end machinery and revenue is recognized based on the consideration stated in the contract.
 For certain sales of goods transactions, they are usually accompanied by volume discounts (based on the accumulated total sales amount for a specified period).
-Therefore, revenue from these sales is recognized based on the price specified in the contract, net of the estimated volume discounts to the Group estimates the discounts using the expected value method based on historical experiences.
+Therefore, revenue from these sales is recognized based on the price specified in the contract, net of the estimated volume discounts to the Company estimates the discounts using the expected value method based on historical experiences.
 Revenue is only recognized to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognized will not occur and when the uncertainty associated with the variable consideration is subsequently resolved.
 During the period specified in the contract, refund liability is recognized for the expected volume discounts.

-The Group provides its customer with a warranty with the purchase of the products.
+The Company provides its customer with a warranty with the purchase of the products.
 The warranty provides assurance that the product will operate as expected by the customers.
 And the warranty is accounted in accordance with IAS 37.

-The credit period of the Group's sale of goods is from 90 to 150 days.
-For most of the contracts, when the Group transfers the goods to customers and has a right to an amount of consideration that is unconditional, these contracts are recognized as trade receivable.
-The Group usually collects the payments shortly after transfer of goods to customers; therefore, there is no significant financing component to the contract.
-For some of the contracts, the Group has transferred the goods to customers but does not has a right to an amount of consideration that is unconditional, these contacts should be presented as contract assets.
-Beside, in accordance with IFRS 9, the Group measures the loss allowance for a contract asset at an amount equal to the lifetime expected credit losses.
+The credit period of the Company's sale of goods is from 90 to 150 days.
+For most of the contracts, when the Company transfers the goods to customers and has a right to an amount of consideration that is unconditional, these contracts are recognized as trade receivables.
+The Company usually collects the payments shortly after transfer of goods to customers; therefore, there is no significant financing component to the contract.